voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### January 5, 2023

+This release enables Browser Capture in the Transcribe App on Edge.

+This release also addresses the following spacific issues:
+* Pause was behaving like mute
+* "No Microphone" option added in Browser Capture
+* Cancel out of the Mic Save dialog was not working
+* (Meeting Minutes) Made Modifications to the KeyItems settings in Project
+  * Support negative examples and regex
+  * Add Enabled toggle for each Key Item

 ### December 15, 2022

 This release offers improved Key Items feature within the Meeting Minutes in the Transcribe App.